About LENS Neurofeedback

 Stones in Calm Water with Evening Sun

-LENS as a Holistic Treatment
+LENS as a Holistic Therapy

 LENS Neurofeedback Therapy is most effective when employed as part of a holistic approach that integrates lifestyle changes.
 The impact of LENS is maximized when clients adopt healthy lifestyle choices alongside the changes occurring in the brain.
 Incorporating elements such as a nutritious diet, mindfulness practices, regular exercise, and meditation can contribute significantly to optimizing overall health.